-To attack with a missile weapon, opponents must be more than 5 feet apart.
-Missile attacks can be made with bows, slings, crossbows, or thrown items like bottles of holy water or oil flasks.
-Dexterity (DEX) affects the ability to hit: high DEX provides a bonus, while low DEX imposes a penalty.
-Magical weapons can also give bonuses, such as +1 to hit or damage.
+To attack with a missile weapon, opponents must be more than 5' apart.
+These kinds of attacks can be from bows, slings, crossbows, and even thrown items like bottles of holy water or oil flasks.
+The ability to hit with missile weapons is affected by DEX adjustments, which will provide a bonus to strike if DEX is high or a penalty if DEX is low.
+In addition, magical weapons will provide bonuses to hit or for damage.
+For example, a +1 arrow gives a bonus of +1 to damage.
+A +1 bow gives a bonus of +1 to hit.